-The Florida Department of Business and Professional Regulation does not perform inspections of any kind for PIs who have been granted exemption for using prescription and legend drugs.
+The Florida Department of Business and Professional Regulation can perform inspections for PIs who have been granted exemption for the use of controlled substances, analytical standards, medical gases, prescription or legend drugs.
 The PIs must still follow all Florida Statutes and regulations for storage, use, record keeping, and disposal of prescription drugs.